OnnoGabriel/feathers-totp-2fa/docs/index.md

 To use this package, you should be familiar with the concept of TOTP two-factor authentication in general.

-This package can easily integrated and configured in a Feathers application with [Local Authentication](https://docs.feathersjs.com/api/authentication/local.html) strategy enabled.
-The TOTP 2FA is added as an additional step (hook) to the normal authentication.
+This package can easily be integrated and configured in a Feathers application with [Local Authentication](https://docs.feathersjs.com/api/authentication/local.html) strategy enabled.
+The TOTP 2FA is added as an additional step (hook) to the authentication service.

-The setup requires the addition of a single hook to the authentication service, the extension of the users model in the backend and some additional implementations in the frontend ("login page").
+The setup requires the addition of a single hook to the authentication service, the extension of the user model and some additional implementations in the frontend ("login page").
 All steps are described in detail in the following.

 ## Backend Implementation